 Evaluator Attendance and Tickets

 At least one week prior to each of the school's productions, a HTAA representative will contact the school's box office to inform the participating school which shows the evaluators will attend and how many tickets will be needed for each show.
 The school's box office may then release the remaining reserved tickets.
 Should an evaluator's guest cancel and not accompany him/her to the performance, said evaluator will inform the box office that the additional seat can be released for sale.

-- If an evaluator is unable to attend an assigned performance, the HTAA committee will make every effort to reassign that evaluator to another performance.
-If no other performances are available, the HTAA committee will achieve a score for the production by taking an average of the five completed evaluations.
+If an evaluator is unable to attend an assigned performance, the HTAA committee will make every effort to reassign that evaluator to another performance or send a replacement evaluator.
+If no other performances or evaluators are available, the HTAA committee will achieve a score for the production by taking an average of the completed evaluations.